OpenESignForms/framework8_14_3/README-DEV.md

 For IntelliJ IDEA users, see [IntelliJ IDEA Quick Setup](#intellij-idea-quick-setup).

 1. Decide were you would like your Eclipse workspace to be located.
-    * This project contains multiple modules and uses configurations that might clash with your existing projects, using a separate workspace is recommended.
+    * This project contains multiple modules and uses configurations that might clash with your existing projects, using a separate workspace is recommended. *Yozons is using /Users/yozons/Documents/YozonsVaadin8Framework*
-    * Eclipse Oxygen is recommended, different versions may treat formatting rules differently.
-Yozons used Eclipse 2022-06 (4.24.0).
+    * Eclipse Oxygen is recommended, different versions may treat formatting rules differently.  *Yozons is using Eclipse 2022-06 (4.24.0).*
     * If you are using Windows, you may wish to keep the workspace path reasonably short (e.g. `C:\dev\<workspaceName>`) to avoid problems with too long file paths.
 1. Start Eclipse with your chosen workspace and set up [workspace preferences](#workspace-preferences).
 1. Clone the repository within your selected workspace using Eclipse's clone wizard, using your favorite Git tool, or in command-line running
-<code>git clone https://github.com/vaadin/framework.git</code> command.
+<code>git clone https://github.com/OpenEsignForms/framework8_14_3.git</code> command.
-    * Eclipse's clone wizard can be found within Git perspective (*Window* -> *Perspectives* -> *Open Perspective* -> *Git*). _Only_ clone the project at this stage, do not let the clone wizard import projects as well.
+    * Eclipse's clone wizard can be found within Git perspective (*Window* -> *Perspectives* -> *Open Perspective* -> *Git*).
+If *Git* is not shown, select *Other* and then choose *Git. _Only_ clone the project at this stage, do not let the clone wizard import projects as well.
+      * Click *Clone a Git repository*
+      * Select repository source *Clone URI* and click Next.
+      * Enter *https://github.com/OpenEsignForms/framework8_14_3.git* in the URI.
+It should show the host as *github.com* and the repository path as */OpenESignForms/framework8_14_3.git* and protocol as *https* and for Yozons, we entered our GitHub user and password.
+Click Next.
+      * Click Next and leave all branches checked.
+      * Accept the local destination as Directory */Users/yozons/git/framework8_14_3*, initial branch *master* and remote name *origin* and uncheck *Import all existing Eclipse projects after clone finishes* and click Finish.
     * If using Windows, you might also want to add these Git settings: `core.autocrlf=false` and `core.fileMode=false`.
 You can do this in Eclipse by right-clicking the repository in Git perspective, clicking *Properties*, then *Add Entry...* and using key `core.autocrlf` and value `false` etc.
     * If too long file paths become a problem you may also need `core.longpaths=true`.
+1. Switch to the view.
 1. Import the project into Eclipse as a Maven project.
 Use *File* -> *Import* -> *Maven* -> *Existing Maven Projects*.
 1. Select the *framework* folder (where you cloned the project).
+Yozons used */Users/yozons/git/framework8_14_3*
     * It is not necessary to import all the modules, but it is recommended to include at least the root module, `vaadin-uitest` module, and any modules you may wish to make changes to.
 You can import more modules when needed by repeating these last steps.
+    * Yozons kept all projects checked and the 'Add project(s) to working set' was set to *vaadin-root*.
 1. Click “Finish” to complete the import of Vaadin Framework.

 ### Workspace preferences